Name: Ruth Ruema Hoover

 Elizabeth Jane that ended up in Mercer country, IL.

-do find this record of land sale for Vermillion county:
+I find this record of land sale for Vermillion county:

 http://www.ilsos.gov/GenealogyMWeb/PublicLandSalesNameServlet